Hells Angels MC criminal allegations and incidents in California: Operation Roughrider

 Members and associates of the Hells Angels in Sacramento, San Diego and the San Francisco Bay Area were arrested and charged with racketeering and drug trafficking on May 2, 1985, as part of Operation Roughrider, a three-year FBI investigation into the club.
 Six people were arrested – including San Francisco chapter president Gary Kautzman – and forty firearms were confiscated in the Bay Area.
 The operation, involving approximately a thousand law enforcement personnel, resulted in the arrests of a total of 133 Hells Angels members and associates during around fifty raids in eleven states, and the seizure of $2 million in cocaine, marijuana, methamphetamine, hashish, PCP and LSD, as well as weapons including Uzi submachine guns and rocket launchers.
 Much of the intelligence that led to the indictments was provided by Kevin P. Bonner, an undercover FBI agent who infiltrated the club for twenty-six months and made drug deals with various chapters.
 He purchased methamphetamine and cocaine from Kautzman on five occasions between June 4 and November 6, 1982.

+Operation One Percenter

+On March 27, 1986, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Simi Valley Police Department, the Ventura County Sheriff's Department and the Santa Barbara County Sheriff's Department raided a home in Simi Valley, arresting six people—William T. Fisher, Ronald Griego, Richard Bauer, Michael Buchanon, Cynthia Gail Solomon, and Michael Stimtson—and seizing three silencers and parts for 20 others, a dynamite bomb, a sawed-off shotgun and four pounds of dynamite, as well as more than $100,000 worth of suspected stolen property.
+The raid was part of Operation One Percenter, a twelve-month investigation by the ATF which resulted in the arrests of 53 members and associates of 18 different biker gangs on various weapons and narcotics charges, during a series of raids in 18 U.S. states, and the seizure of 10 sawed-off shotguns, 10 machine guns, 63 rifles, 100 handguns, 4,500 rounds of ammunition, six silencers, a bomb, four hand grenades, five pounds of dynamite, 15 stolen vehicles, a stolen computer and a drug lab, as well as large quantities of cocaine, marijuana and PCP.

+Fisher, an associate of the San Fernando Valley chapter of the Hells Angels who distributed silencers and illegally-converted automatic rifles to the Hells Angels and other motorcycle gangs for seven years, was charged with the sale and possession of illegal weapons and destructive devices, while the five others were arrested on suspicion of possession of stolen property.
+On July 8, 1986, Fisher pleaded guilty to one of three counts of weapons and explosives violations.
+He was sentenced on July 29, 1986, to five years' probation.